Long-Term Residential Care

 - will accept the first appropriate bed where your preferred facility or location could not be accommodated on admission;

-- have consented to admission to the facility and agreed to occupy the bed within 48 hours of notification of the availability of the bed unless alternate arrangements are approved by your health authority; and
+- have consented to admission to the facility, and agreed to occupy the bed within 48 hours of notification of the availability of the bed, unless alternative arrangements have been made in advance with your health authority; and

 - have agreed to pay your assessed rate and any additional optional charges for services, programs or supplies that are not included as a benefit but are offered by the service provider.